SC announces 44 more coronavirus patients, bringing total to 342 cases in 36 counties

-South Carolina announced 44 new coronavirus cases Tuesday afternoon, bringing the state to a total of 342 cases spread across 36 counties.
+South Carolina announced 44 new coronavirus cases Tuesday, bringing the state's total to 342 cases spread across 36 counties.

 The new cases include eight in Greenville County and five in Charleston County, as well as four cases each in Kershaw, Richland, Sumter and York counties.

-As of Tuesday, cases were identified in 36 counties across the state.

-Kershaw County has seen the largest outbreak in the state.
-Richland and Greenville counties have also reported more than 30 cases, and Charleston County has 36 identified cases, according to state officials.

-Gov. Henry McMaster and Superintendent Molly Spearman jointly announced Tuesday that schools would not reopen in April.
+Gov. Henry McMaster and Education Superintendent Molly Spearman jointly announced Tuesday the state's schools would not reopen in April.
 Nine days ago, McMaster ordered all schools and colleges to close through March 31.
 The extension hasn't officially been ordered yet, but officials wanted to give a heads up that it's coming.

 Colleges across the state have already moved classes online through the duration of the semester.